jmf-mas/jmf_bopeto/README.md

 ```
 $ python ad.py --dataset kdd --model svdd --mode bopeto
 ```
-You can automate the whole process (data cleaning and OoD detection) using the following
+You can automate the whole process (data cleaning and anomaly detection) using the following
 ```
 $ chmod +x ad.sh
 $ ./ad.sh